Cato Networks Knowledge Base

 Heuristics and Algorithms Based on Traffic Analysis

 Another level of protections in the security stack utilizes heuristics and algorithms that are based on the characteristics of phishing websites.
 The Security team analyzes all this network data and then creates protections that can identify websites which are sources of phishing attacks.
 For example, a phishing campaign can use a fake Office365 URL to trick users into believing that this link is legitimate.
-If a user accidently clicks the malicious Office365 link, IPS or the firewall can block the traffic and prevent the phishing attack.
+If a user accidentally clicks the malicious Office365 link, IPS or the firewall can block the traffic and prevent the phishing attack.

 The Security team is constantly analyzing network traffic in the Cato Cloud to improve the heuristics and algorithms and improve the ability to detect new phishing attacks.